mloning/zero2prod-rs/README.md

 - `curl -v http://127.0.0.1:8000/health_check`
 - `curl -v http://127.0.0.1:8000/subscriptions -H "Content-Type: application/x-www-form-urlencoded" -d "email=test@test.com&name=tester"`

+#### Known issues

+If you see the following error, you can increase the maximum number of open file handles:

+> thread 'actix-server worker ...' panicked at ... called `Result::unwrap()` on an `Err` value: Os { code: 24, kind: Uncategorized, message: "Too many open files" }

+- `ulimit -Sn` to see the current soft limit
+- `ulimit -Sn <value>` to set a new limit for the current Shell session, e.g. `ulimit -Sn 1000`

 ### Inspect database

 - `psql -h localhost -p 5432 -U postgres` to connect to the database server from command line